Utah

 View from Boynton Overlook on Scenic Byway 12.

 We started the day by picking up a lunch for later at Mimi’s Café — they have great sandwiches and croissants.
-Then we drove out of town on Hole in the Rock Road, which leads to several scenic spots and great hikes.
-Our first stop was a hike to Zebra slot canyon.
+Then we drove out of Escalante on Hole in the Rock Road, which leads to several scenic spots and great hikes.
+Our first stop was a hike to Zebra Slot Canyon.
 The trail took us through a beautiful desert landscape filled with funky-shaped geological features and spiky vegetation — so different from the Pacific Northwest where we live.
 But the real star of the show was the slot canyon at the end of the hike.
 This particular canyon starts out wide enough for both of us to walk side-by-side, but quickly narrows to a point where only one of us fits… and only if we turn sideways and hold our backpacks over our heads.
-As if that’s not challenging enough, the canyon starts out filled with ankle deep water and proceeds to frigid waist-deep water.
-And then the walls get so close together at their base that we have to scoot along with our feet on one wall and our backs on the opposite wall.
+As if that’s not challenging enough, the canyon starts out filled with ankle-deep water and proceeds to frigid waist-deep water.
+(Did we mention it’s freezing?)
+And then the walls get so close together at their base that we have to scoot along with our feet on one wall and our backs on the opposite wall, like the world’s most uncomfortable Spider-Man impression.
 The reward for enduring these challenges?
 The most beautiful undulating red-and-white zebra-striped walls that give the canyon its name.
-It was definitely an adventure, and well worth it!
+The patterns are mesmerizing, almost hypnotic.
+It was definitely an adventure, and well worth the frozen extremities!

-In the afternoon, we explored Devils Garden, an outdoor sculpture park created by mother nature.
-All the pillars of stone in this area have gray bases, rust-colored middles, and tan tops, in a variety of odd shapes.
-We hung around for sunset, and finished the yummy sandwiches from Mimi’s.
+In the afternoon, we explored Devils Garden, an outdoor sculpture park created by Mother Nature.
+All the pillars of stone in this area have gray bases, rust-colored middles, and tan tops, arranged in a variety of odd shapes that look almost deliberately artistic.
+We hung around for sunset, and finished the yummy sandwiches from Mimi’s while the light painted everything golden.
 Capping off the day, we parked the van in a secluded spot off the road and watched as the stars and the Milky Way galaxy emerged overhead.
+No light pollution out here — just us and the universe.

 Zebra Slot Canyon: just wide enough to squeeze through — sideways!